Joshua992700/repo-summarizer/README.md

 # Repo Summarizer

-A hackathon-ready tool that summarizes GitHub repositories using Go for fast parsing and Python for AI-powered summarization.
+A readymade tool that summarizes GitHub repositories using Go for fast parsing and Python for AI-powered summarization.

 ## Architecture